dannwaneri/Penuelnwaneri/README.md

 My name is Penuel Nwaneri.

-I am an independent JavaScript Engineer and a great lover of an open source JavaScript framework react.js.
+I am an independent JavaScript Engineer and a great lover of  react.js.
 Most of my work is open source and publicly available on GitHub.
 You can follow me on Twitter where I mostly tweet about react and full stack technologies.